 Under Webjet's Constitution, with the exception of the Managing Director, Directors may not hold office without re-election beyond the third AGM following their election or most recent re-election.

-Any Director appointed to fill a casual vacancy since the previous AGM must submit themselves to shareholders for election at the next AGM.
+Any Director appointed to fill a casual vacancy since the previous AGM must stand for election at the next AGM.

 Written agreements with Directors and senior executives